lorypelli/httpSender/README.md

 http.put("url", "body") //body can be also an object http.delete("url", "body") //body it's not required and can be also an object
 ```
-If not specified in class creation, you'll need to specify headers with a third (Authorization) and a fourth (Content-Type) param as string
+If not specified in class creation, you'll need to specify headers with a third (Authorization), a fourth (Content-Type) and a fifth (User-Agent) param as string